mautic/developer-documentation-new/docs/rest_api/companies.rst

 .. vale on

+Removes a Contact from a Company.

 .. code-block:: php

    <?php

    $companyApi->removeContact($companyId, $contactId);

-Remove a Contact from a Company.

 .. vale off